 TEXAS STATE EMERGENCY MANAGEMENT PLAN

 A college campus is a community of a significant number of people who come together from many backgrounds and environments to live, work and attend school.
-In a large campus community like at Texas State University-San Marcos, emergencies or critical incidents will occur.
+In a large campus community like at Texas State University, emergencies or critical incidents will occur.
 The occurrence of an emergency-producing incident can have both direct and indirect traumatizing effects on a wide range of the community members.
 While Texas State cannot create a foolproof plan to deal with every contingency, a basic plan for institutional response to emergency situations can:

 1. increase the effectiveness and immediacy of the response to any victims;